MP3 teaching files can be played from computers or other

 which should now contain all of the MP3 files you copied from

 To use the teachings on your computer, locate the file in

 your "Courson" folder that is named "courson.htm" and create a

-shortcut to this file on your desktop or start menu or quick
+shortcut to this file on your desktop or start menu (whichever you prefer).

 When you use this shortcut, it will open up a web page that